 Class size varies during the academic year.
 However, a student-to-instructor ratio is maintained that is appropriate to the educational requirements of a particular classroom/laboratory setting.
-Typical class sizes are 50 students.
 In order to maintain an appropriate ratio, multiple instructors may be assigned to each classroom/laboratory to allow for additional instructor support.
+Typical ratios are 50 students to one instructor in lecture, and 25 students to one instructor in lab and shop.